lbr-stack/lbr_stack_doc/paper/paper.md

 - **lbr_hardware_interface**: Interface for `ros2_control` [@ros2_control].
 - **lbr_moveit_config**: MoveIt 2 configurations [@moveit].

-For supporting different FRI versions, we outsource one additional package:

-- **fri**: Integration of KUKA's original FRI client library into the ROS 2 `ament_cmake` build sytem.

-This separation enables the community to implement future changes should they depend on other FRI versions.

 # Statement of need
 <!-- statement of need in a research context -->